parse-community/parse-server/README.md

 To start the server:

-`npm start -- --appId MYAPP --masterKey MASTER_KEY`.
+`npm start -- --appId MYAPP --masterKey MASTER_KEY --serverURL http://localhost:1337/parse`.

 To get more help for running the parse-server standalone, you can run: